Learning to accelerate distributed ADMM using graph neural networks: Method

-\paragraph{Loss function} The loss function is designed such that it evaluates the GNN outcome $x^K=[x_i^K]_{i=1}^m$ only after the $K$ unrolled iterations of ADMM.
-Thus, we do not care if the learned ADMM iterations perform worse than the baseline method after $k < K$ steps.
-For practical problems, however, the performance for more iterations of ADMM is also evaluated during testing.
+\paragraph{Loss function} The loss function is designed such that it evaluates the GNN output $x^K=[x_i^K]_{i=1}^m$ only after the final $K$ unrolled iterations of ADMM.
+Thus, we do not consider the learned ADMM performance after $k < K$ steps, nor how the iterates behave in subsequent iterations after $K$.

-To train our model, we utilize the dataset $\mathcal{D}$.
-Each problem instance from $\mathcal D$ consists of a graph $\mathcal{G}$ and the parameterization of the per-node local objective functions $f_i$.
-Additionally, we have access to the true minimizer $x^\star_d$ that solves problem \eqref{eq:distr_probl} for instance $d\in \mathcal D$ and can be computed offline efficiently as the problem is convex.
-Further, we precompute $[\hat x^K_{d,i}]_{i=1}^m$, the approximate solution obtained by running the baseline distributed ADMM iteration with the default step size and communication matrix.
+To train our model, we utilize a dataset $\mathcal{D}$, where each problem instance consists of a graph $\mathcal{G}$ and the per-node local objective functions $f_i$.
+Additionally, we have access to the true minimizer $x^\star_d$ that solves problem \eqref{eq:distr_probl} for instance $d\in \mathcal D$ that can be computed offline efficiently since the problem is convex.
+Further, we precompute $[\hat x^K_{d,i}]_{i=1}^m$, the approximate solution obtained by running the distributed ADMM iteration with default hyperparameters.
 This is used to normalize the loss function in \eqref{eq:loss} and avoid over-weighting more involved instances in the training data.
-We train the network to minimize the empirical risk of the training data by minimizing the loss function
+We train the network to minimize the empirical risk on the training data by minimizing the loss function

 using stochastic gradient-based optimization and automatic differentiation.
-Here, $m_d$ is the number of agents in the problem instance $d \in \mathcal{D}$, and $\varepsilon$ is a small positive constant that prevents division by zero. \looseness=-1
+Here, $m_d$ is the number of agents in instance $d \in \mathcal{D}$, and $\varepsilon$ is a small positive constant that prevents division by zero. \looseness=-1

 This loss function is regression-based as it relies on the true solution to the optimization problem~\eqref{eq:distr_probl} that can be computed apriori and is part of $\mathcal D$ \citep{amos2023tutorial}.
-Further, the loss function only cares about minimizing the distance to $x^\star_d$ without directly training the network to fulfill the consensus constraint~\eqref{const:consensus} or to minimize the global objective~\eqref{eq:distobj}.
-The denominator does not depend on the network parameters but is used to normalize the loss functions across problem instances.
-Moreover, the normalized loss allows a natural interpretation of the network performance as it measures the network outcome relative to the baseline method with fixed hyperparameters.\looseness=-1
+As such, the loss penalizes deviations from $x^\star_d$ without explicitly enforcing the consensus constraint or minimizing the global objective \eqref{eq:distr_probl}.
+However, consensus is implicitly learned since all agents are trained to reach the same global solution.
+The denominator does not depend on the network parameters but is used to normalize the loss function across problem instances.
+Moreover, the normalized loss allows a natural interpretation of the network performance as it measures the network outcome relative to the baseline method with fixed hyperparameters.
+Using an objective-based loss function instead of \eqref{eq:loss} requires adding an explicit term for consensus among the agents and a careful design of the normalization.\looseness=-1